mkalia94/TripartiteSynapse/README.md

 Refer to files 'Example' and Paper_Figures on how to run simulations.
 Run:
 `chmod +x ./Example`
 `Example`
+[Example is outdated as of 10/04/2021. refer only to Paper_Figures]

 ## GUI
 A simple GUI was geenrated for didactic purposes, run: